espruino/EspruinoDocs/info/Compilation.md

 ### Doesn't Work

+* 'Big' functions.
+If a label is too far away to be referenced/jumped to then assembly will fail
 * Function/method calls that need `this` - eg. `SPI1.send`
 * Logical operators with control flow, eg: `&&`, `||` and `A ?
 B : C`
 * DO..WHILE